rajarshi100/Spatio-Temporal-Graph-Transformer/data/README.md

 Place the files either in the repository root or in this `data/` directory, then pass their paths through the command-line arguments shown in the main README.

-If you host the files externally, add the download link here.